Zero waste stores around the world

 For my german follower: there is one german online store where I bought nuts, dates, grains in paper bags at the mein-müsli-laden store.
 Try it out…

-There are zero waste online shops like life-without-plastic who will send your orders plastic free.
-With other online shops like Etsy or amazon or any other make sure to write to the retailer and request no plastic wrapping, ask them to use alternatives like paper...
+There are zero waste online shops like life-without-plastic who will send your orders plastic free ( no food, only other items).
+With other online shops like Etsy or amazon or any other make sure to write to the retailer and request no plastic wrapping, ask them to use alternatives like paper…

-Some shops are really supportive when it comes to reducing plastic, others don't.
+Some conventional shops are really supportive when it comes to reducing plastic, others don’t.

-When I arrived in Tallinn, Estonia, I couldn´t find a bulk store online at first (actually I found two, but its been a bulkstore for alcohol and one for cigarettes;) so I thought it might help you and me to get a list together with markets, shops and informations for plastic free travels.
+When I arrived in Tallinn, Estonia, I couldn´t find a bulk store online at first (actually I found two, but its been a bulk-store for alcohol (in bottles) and one for cigarettes;) so I thought it might help you and me to get a list together with markets, shops and informations for plastic free travels.